Frequently Asked Questions

 How to get to you?

-Drammens Museum is centrally located on Strømsø in Drammen, a quick walk from the center and public transport.
-Look at the map here: Drammens Museum - Google Maps
+Drammens Museum is centrally located on Strømsø in Drammen, a quick walk from the city center and public transportation.
+See the map here: Drammen Museum – Google Maps

 With train:

-Walk from Strømsø Stasjon and across Strømsø Torg.
-You should have the green Globusgården on the left and the orange old bank building on the right.
-Go through the underpass and you will see the museum's large white gate on the left when you come up.
+Walk from Drammen station and across Strømsø square.
+You should have the yellow Globusgården on your left and the orange old bank building on your right.
+Walk through the underpass and you will see the museum's large white gate on your left when you come up.

 From Oslo (E18)